-a.
-REGULATORY FRAMEWORK: Turkey's regulation of agricultural biotechnology is governed by the Biosafety Law (Law No: 5977), adopted on March 26, 2010, and related implementing regulations.
+- a) REGULATORY FRAMEWORK: Turkey's regulation of agricultural biotechnology is governed by the Biosafety Law (Law No: 5977), adopted on March 26, 2010, and related implementing regulations.
 Import of transgenic agricultural products (and this applies to GE animals) is only allowed after approval of each event for each use.
-For more information, please see Section II /Chapter I/ Part B (a).

-b.
-APPROVALS: There are no approvals for GE animals.

-c.
-INNOVATIVE BIOTECHNOLOGIES: There is no regulatory status of animals or animal products derived from innovative biotechnologies.
+For more information, please see Chapter I/ Part B (a). - b) APPROVALS: There are no approvals for GE animals. - c) INNOVATIVE BIOTECHNOLOGIES: There is no regulatory status of animals or animal products derived from innovative biotechnologies.

-d.
-LABELING and TRACEBILITY: Products derived from approved GE animals would require a label indicating that it is or contains GE content.

-e.
-INTELLECTUAL PROPERTY RIGHTS (IPR): Not applicable.

-f.
-INTERNATIONAL TREATIES and FORUMS: Turkey is a member of World Organization for Animal Health (OIE), and Food and Agriculture Organization (FAO), which deals with animal health.
-Turkey is not actively participating in discussions related to GE animals with international organizations.

-g.
-RELATED ISSUES: Not applicable.
+- d) LABELING and TRACEBILITY: Products derived from approved GE animals would require a label indicating that it is or contains GE content. - e) INTELLECTUAL PROPERTY RIGHTS (IPR): Not applicable. - f) INTERNATIONAL TREATIES and FORUMS: Turkey is a member of World Organization for Animal Health (OIE) and the U.N.
+Food and Agriculture Organization (FAO), which deals with animal health.
+Turkey is not actively participating in discussions related to GE animals with international organizations. - g) RELATED ISSUES: Not applicable.